joepuzzo/GettingStartedWithSailsAndAngular/README.md

 ## Automatically Add Dependencies

+Let's fix our index.html page.
 As previously stated, Sails uses grunt as a build tool.
 One of the tasks that comes with Sails will take all of the dependencies defined in the `tasks/pipeline.js` file, and inject them into our index page.
 It does this by looking at the index page and finding the special comments that are seen in the code snippet above.

 If we look at `tasks/pipeline.js`, the stuff defined in the following sections:
 ```javascript